 With its dramatic scenery and unbridled adventure, frontiersman Daniel Boone may have had this ruggedly beautiful region in mind when he said "Heaven must be a Kentucky kind of place."

 The drama of nature’s untamed splendor wows visitors today just as it did Daniel Boone when he first explored this region of Kentucky in the late 1700s.
 This is one of Kentucky’s most magnificent frontiers, from the climbing mecca of Red River Gorge to the “Niagara of the South,” Cumberland Falls.
-With stunning views and unexpected adventures around every mountain bend, whether you want to get your adrenaline racing or kick back on a relaxing retreat, Daniel Boone Country is where you can truly get away from it all.
+London known as the cycling capital of Kentucky, offers both urban and rural cycling trails among their many attractions.
+Whatever your adventure of choice you can enjoy it in Kentucky's Daniel Boone Country.

 More Things to Do in Daniel Boone Country